✓

 // ============================================================================

-~pub event prompt_user { question: []const u8 }
+~pub event prompt-user { question: []const u8 }

 ! ask []const u8 -> []const u8